You'll need to complete an approved Masters in Dramatherapy and be registered with the HCPC in order to practice as a dramatherapist

 Work experience

 To get a place on a course, you'll typically need a minimum of one year's full-time (or part-time equivalent) experience working with children or adults in a caring capacity in a health or social care setting.
-Work can be paid or voluntary and could include working within mental health, special educational needs, learning or physical disabilities and with older people.
+Work can be paid or voluntary and could include working within mental health, special educational needs, with people with learning or physical disabilities and with older people.
 You could look for roles such as nursing assistant, drama worker or support worker within these areas.

 Find out more about the different kinds of work experience and internships that are available.